World Kindness Day

 Laural Ballew

-A conversation on kindness with Laurel Ballew
+A conversation on Kindness with Laural Ballew

 Hunter Stuehm, current WWU Trustee, sits down with Laural Ballew.
-Laural is the executive director of American Indian/Alaksa Native and First Nations Relations & Tribal Liaison to the President.
+Laural is the executive director of American Indian/Alaska Native and First Nations Relations & Tribal Liaison to the President.
 In her interview, Laural discusses the role her family has played in helping her understand kindness and how she leads others with mentorship and love.

 Leonard Jones